JBowers0921/osticket-prereqs/README.md

 <img src="https://i.imgur.com/1IrNin1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 On the same screen, in the upper left area under Connections, go to Sites>Default Web>osTicket.
 Click on the osTicket folder in order to see "Browse*.80" on the right under "Browse Folder".
-Click on it and it will open the osTicket window in Microsoft edge.
+Click on it and it will open the osTicket Installer window in Microsoft edge.

 <br />